 MDF programs

-• Product launches
+- Product launches

-• Training programs
+- Training programs

-Unlike other types of funding, such as co-op funds (more on those later), MDF funds are typically allocated on a discretionary (non-contractual) basis used to seed new market opportunities, available prior to the revenue being generated, allowing partners to use the funding on a case-by-case basis to fulfill tactical lead generation, enablement or product/market awareness needs, or from the vendor’s perspective, to drive immediate desired partner behavior.
+Unlike other types of funding, such as co-op funds (more on those later), MDF funds are typically allocated on a discretionary (non-contractual) basis used to seed new market opportunities, available prior to the revenue being generated, allowing the partner base to use the funding on a case-by-case basis to fulfill tactical lead generation, enablement or product/market awareness needs, or from the vendor’s perspective, to drive immediate desired channel partner behavior.
 This helps companies build strong, long-lasting partnerships and attract new partners while also empowering their partners with the resources they need in a timely manner.

 Consider an MDF program if you’re looking for:

-• Efficiency.
+- Efficiency.
 MDF programs provide partners with greater flexibility to design marketing campaigns that are tailored to their specific market and audience, allowing them to respond more quickly to changes in customer needs and market trends.

-• Effectiveness.
+- Effectiveness.
 Since these funds’ uses are much broader and tend to be executed by partners, vendors should develop a prescriptive marketing approach to MDF and deliver menu-based plays for partners to adopt.

 Co-Op programs